-Over $633 billion has been amassed by the 10 richest people in the world since
+Over $890 billion has been amassed by the ten wealthiest people since March 2020.

-	March 2020.

-	To put that into perspective, that’s more than sevenfold the wealth accumulated

-	by the top 10 in the time period prior.
-As just one example, Elon Musk witnessed

-	his wealth increase at least 520% in the last year.
-Meanwhile, Amazon’s Jeff

-	Bezos has earned an additional $74 billion.
+To put that into perspective, that’s more than the entire economic output of Sweden, Turkey, or Saudi Arabia.
+As just one example, Elon Musk witnessed his wealth increase at least 1,116% in the last year and a half.
+Meanwhile, Amazon’s Jeff Bezos has earned an additional $89 billion.

-	With data from the Forbes Real-Time Billionaires List, we navigate how the

-	wealth of various uber-affluent groups have changed since the beginning of the
+With data from the Forbes Real-Time Billionaires List, we navigate how the wealth of various uber-affluent groups have changed since the beginning of the pandemic.

-	pandemic.

 With a net worth of $304 billion, Elon Musk is the wealthiest in the world.